hyanwong/tutorials/phylogen.md

 sequence data and metadata in a single efficient structure.
 Examples are given in the section below entitled {ref}`sec_phylogen_unified_structure`.

-As the name suggests, a tree sequence can also store and analyse a sequence of trees along a genome (i.e. a "phylogenetic network").
-This is necessary to account for recombination between lineages, and may be important even when looking at species-level phylogenies due to the effects of hybridization and incomplete lineage sorting.
+As the name suggests, a tree sequence can also store and analyse a sequence of trees along a genome (i.e. a type of "phylogenetic network").
+This graph-based format allows recombination between lineages to be captured, and may be important even when describing relationships between different species, due to the effects of hybridization and incomplete lineage sorting.
 An overview, and links to further details are given at the {ref}`end of this page <sec_phylogen_multiple_trees>`.

 ## Hints for phylogeneticists